kuviman/linksider/website/content/bevy-jam/_index.md

 What we ended up with was using bevy states, going in a loop like `Processing Turn -> Animation -> Processing Turn -> Animation -> ...`.
 Also, processing turn could end up with not requiring any animation (if player is stable), which switched the state to `Waiting for player input` state instead.
 I think the way we did it was very far from ideal, but it worked, so we kept it as is.
 But I think this is the most unreliable part of the game code, and if I touch it something will most likely break.

+I feel like the `Turn` should not be a state since it is something that happens instantly.
+I was thinking it should have been a custom schedule maybe, that I would run manually somehow, but we had to continue with other things.

 After we figured that part out, it seemed like the struggling with bevy finally stopped and the last 3 days of the jam were very productive.